Linuxfabrik/monitoring-plugins/check-plugins/file-ownership/README.md

 Important Notes:

-* If `--filename` is specified, only the user-supplied files are checked.
-The default list is not used.
+* `--filename` entries are merged with the default file list.
+If the same path appears in both, the user-supplied entry wins.
+Use `--no-default-files` to skip the defaults entirely.
 * The following CIS-recommended files are excluded from the defaults because their ownership differs across RHEL, Debian, Ubuntu and SLES: `/etc/gshadow`, `/etc/gshadow-`, `/etc/shadow`, `/etc/shadow-`.
-To check these, supply them via `--filename` with suitable values.
+To check these, add them via `--filename` with suitable values.

 Default files checked: